stefan-dam/Text-Personality-Classifier/README.md

 ### Current Status (11/20/25):

 The initial status from last week is that we trained a regression model with continuous outputs for trait expression rather than binary (MSE).
-(Though I'm not sure if this was the one with 80% accuracy or if that was corresponding to the intial one with VAD, clarify later)

 This week, we were also attempting to use train a classifier model with binary outputs for trait expression (BSE with Logits Loss), since the given data is in binary form.
 (Although the big 5 personality traits is scored on a 7 point scale, the essay data souce is from 0-1, reducing to a high/low binary).
 In addition, many of the literature on Big 5/applying Big 5 uses this reduced binary form, so it may serve better with our applications.